helm/charts/stable/prometheus-mongodb-exporter/README.md

 ## Using the Chart

-To use the chart, ensure the `mongodb.uri` is populated with a valid [MongoDB URI](https://docs.mongodb.com/manual/reference/connection-string).
+To use the chart, ensure the `mongodb.uri` is populated with a valid [MongoDB URI](https://docs.mongodb.com/manual/reference/connection-string) or an existing secret (in the releases namespace) containing the key `mongodb-uri` with the URI is referred via `existingSecret.name`.
 If the MongoDB server requires authentication, credentials should be populated in the connection string as well.
 The MongoDB Exporter supports connecting to either a MongoDB replica set member, shard, or standalone instance.